ioggstream/python-course/sparql-101/02-semantics.md

 ### Ontologies and controlled vocabularies

-To standardize the semantics of digital content, we use ontologies.
+Ontologies are used to standardize the semantics of digital content.

 - **Ontology**: an ontology is a set of logical axioms that conceptualize a domain of interest by defining concepts and the semantics of relationships between them.